hazelcast/hazelcast/CONTRIBUTING.md

 That includes descriptive commit messages.
 5. Please keep your PRs as small as possible, _i.e._ if you plan to perform a huge change, do not submit a single and large PR for it.
 For an enhancement or larger feature, you can create a GitHub issue first to discuss.
-6. Before you push, run the command `mvn clean package -DskipTests` in your terminal and fix the CheckStyle errors if any.
+6. Before you push, run the command `mvn clean validate` in your terminal and fix the CheckStyle errors if any.
 Push your PR once it is free of CheckStyle errors.
 7. If you submit a PR as the solution to a specific issue, please mention the issue number either in the PR description or commit message.